I enjoy making and creating products when I have free time, especially using Ayurvedic herbs, which are wonderful for the hair and skin.

-Note: It has a very strong aroma.
-If you find it unpleasant just leave it out.
-Those that use it love it.
+Note: Fenugreek has a very strong aroma.
+If you find it unpleasant, just leave it out.
+Those who do use it love it.

 Prepare: Should be soaked overnight prior to using.
-It's beneficial but not necessary for most.
+Fenugreek is beneficial but not necessary for most.

 Amount: 2 tablespoons, soaked in 1 cup of distilled water